coq/ceps/text/000-packaging-coq-native.md

 # Motivation

-Currently, the use of `native_compute` in libraries involving many dependencies is [inconvenient](https://github.com/coq/coq/issues/12564#issuecomment-647546401) (so that nobody actually use this feature).
-Indeed, it is required to recompile all these dependencies with `-native-compiler yes` option passed to `coqc`.
+Currently, the use of `native_compute` in libraries involving many dependencies is [inconvenient](https://github.com/coq/coq/issues/12564#issuecomment-647546401) (so that nobody actually uses this feature).
+Indeed, all their dependencies need to be recompiled with the `-native-compiler yes` option passed to `coqc`.
 And this needs to be done in a specific way for each dependency, depending on the build system it uses (see e.g., [the doc of `coq_makefile`](https://coq.inria.fr/refman/practical-tools/utilities.html#precompiling-for-native-compute)), if possible at all.

 The overall aim of this proposal is to provide an `opam` meta-package (named e.g. `coq-native`) that users can install to automatically (re)compile everything with `native_compute` (no need for a manual `opam pin edit`).